 - 3 tablespoons olive oil

-- 3 leek stalks
+- 3 leek stalks sliced

-- 3 garlic cloves, minced
+- 3 garlic cloves minced

-- 1 cup frozen corn
+- 1 cup corn frozen

-- 4 medium potatoes, peeled and diced
+- 4 medium potatoes peeled and diced

-- 2 medium carrots, peeled and diced
+- 2 medium carrots peeled and diced

 - black pepper

-- cayenne pepper (optional)
+- cayenne pepper optional

 - In a large soup pot heat the oil and fry the bacon pieces on medium heat until crispy.
-Lift out of the pot and set aside.
+Lift bacon out of the pot and set aside.